-This certificate provides students with advanced technical knowledge in Sustainable Agriculture, Field Crop Production, Pest Management, Soil and Water Management, Hydraulics & Pneumatics, Agriculture Economics and Marketing related to the Agricultural Industry.
-Also included is an Internship program to provide students with real hands-on experiences in the Agriculture Industry.
+This certificate provides students with advanced technical knowledge in sustainable agriculture, field crop production, pest management, soil and water management, hydraulics & pneumatics, agriculture economics and marketing related to the agricultural industry.
+Also included is an Internship program to provide students with real hands-on experiences in the agriculture industry.
 The Basic Diversified Agriculture certificate is a prerequisite to this certificate and both provide future pathways in the Agriculture curricula for an Associate in Applied Science degree.

-FIRST SEI MESTER CREDIT HOURS
+FIRST SEM MESTER CREDIT HOURS

 AGR 207 Field Crop Production 3.0

-AGR 201 Introduction to Sustainable Agriculture e3.0
+AGR 201 Introduction to Sustainable Agricultu ire3.0

 HRT 127 Soil and Water Management 4.0

 AGR 205 Pest Management 3.0

-SECOND S SEMESTER
+or HRT 144 Plant Pests

-AGR 209 Introduction to Agriculture Marketing 3.0

-AGR 208 Introduction to Agriculture Economics 3.0

-IMT 131 Hydraulics and Pneumatics 4.0

-SPC 205 Public Speaking 3.0
+AGR 209 Introduction to Agriculture Marketing AGR 208 Introduction to Agriculture Economics IMT 131 Hydraulics and Pneumatics4.0 SPC 205 Public Speaking

-TOTAL CRED IT HOURS: 26.0